nmaguiar/openaf-docs/docs/reference/ow_format.md

 ````
 ### ow.format.streamSHPrefix

-__ow.format.streamSHPrefix(aPrefix, anEncoding, aSeparator, aTemplate, aFnHandler) : Function__
+__ow.format.streamSHPrefix(aPrefix, anEncoding, aSeparator, aTemplate, aFnHandler, infoFn, errorFn) : Function__

 ````
 To be used with sh, af.sh or ssh.exec as the callbackFunc.
 Returns a function that will prefix each line with aPrefix and used the returned string with print and printErr.
-Optionally you can provide aTemplate to add "prefix" (defaults to "[{{prefix}}]") and/or provide aFnHandler to chain another streaming handling function (receives a stream and a boolean to indicate if its stdout or stderr)
+Optionally you can provide aTemplate to add "prefix" (defaults to "[{{prefix}}]") and/or provide aFnHandler to chain another streaming handling function (receives a stream and a boolean to indicate if its stdout or stderr).
+It's also possible to provide a infoFn and errorFn to handle the output.
+If infoFn or errorFn are not provided they will default to print and printErr or to log and logErr if __flags.SH.prefixLog is true.
 ````
 ### ow.format.string.ansiMoveDown